Clinton_banner

 Flood Brothers’ Farm

 The Flood Brothers Farm is located in Clinton, Maine and there is no doubt they are part of the reason this small town between the Kennebec and Sebasticook Rivers is referred to as the state’s dairy capitol.
 The Farm’s dairy operations first began in 1927 when an ambitious 14-year-old named George Flood began commercially shipping milk.
-George’s children, grandchildren and great-grandchildren continue to fulfill his vision nearly a century later, while also modernizing the operation to ensure the best for the herd, the land, and the customer.
+George’s children, grandchildren and great-grandchildren continue to fulfill his vision nearly a century later, while also modernizing the operation to ensure the best for the herd, the land, and the customer, purchased by next generation brothers Tim and Dana in 2024.
 Today Flood Brothers Farm is home to 3100 happy and healthy cows, 1500 of them milking, and ships 14,000 gallons of milk daily.
 That’s 5% of Maine’s total milk production!
 The Flood Family is proud of their legacy and multi-generational dairy operation.
-But they don’t consider those generations to only consist of humans: may cows on the farm are the descendants of those George worked with in the early and mid-20th Century, and it’s fair to say they’ve long since become family to the Floods.
-That’s why the Floods are quick to point out that the future of the farm rests in the health and wellbeing of the baby cows just as much as it does in them or the 40+ employees who work there.
-Here in Maine’s Dairy Capitol, the Flood Brothers Farm is a place where the past reaches to the present and dairy farming takes on a deeper meaning.
+But they don’t consider those generations to only consist of humans: many cows on the farm are the descendants of those George worked with in the early and mid-20th Century, and it’s fair to say they’ve long since become family to the Floods.
+That’s why the Floods are quick to point out that the future of the farm rests in the health and well-being of the baby cows just as much as it does in them or the 40+ employees who work there.
+Here in Maine’s Dairy Capitol, the Flood Brothers Farm is a place where the past reaches to the present, and dairy farming takes on a deeper meaning.

 Gold-Top Farm